messente/messente-api-ruby/docs/ContactsApi.md

 # **remove_contact_from_group**
 > remove_contact_from_group(group_id, phone)

-Remove a contact from a group.
+Removes a contact from a group.

 ### Example
 ```ruby